oleksiikolomiietssnapp/oleksiikolomiietssnapp/README.md

 ## Hi there 👋.
 I'm Oleksii, an iOS developer.

-I like SwiftUI and its API a lot, so much that I build a DesignSystem for a client with a passion.
+I do like SwiftUI and its API a lot, so much that I build a DesignSystem for a client with a passion.
 This passion has kept me exploring the topic for a few years.
-My teammates got excited about it too.
+My teammates got excited about it as well.
 So we ended up exploring with theming and tokens.

-Here is what we have in public:
+Even build and published some frameworks.

 ### Open sourced frameworks